Poland, Prague, Austria & Budapest Pilgrimage

 - Flight bag & portfolio of all travel documents

-- Lunches, Tips to your guide & driver.
+- Lunches, beverages not mentioned, Tips to your guide & driver.

 Make your way to your local airport where you will board your overnight flight(s) to Warsaw.
 Your meals will be served on board.